Zak Keasey

-Zakary A. Keasey (born March 19, 1982) is a former professional fullback and linebacker in the National Football League.
+Zakary A. Keasey (born March 19, 1982) is an American former professional football player who was a fullback and linebacker in the National Football League (NFL).

-Keasey played collegiate football for Princeton, and professional football for the Washington Redskins, San Francisco 49ers, and the New Orleans Saints.
+Keasey played college football for the Princeton Tigers.
+He was a member of the NFL's Washington Redskins, San Francisco 49ers, and the New Orleans Saints.

-High School and College
+Early life and college

 Keasey attended Lake Orion High School in Lake Orion, Michigan.

 Keasey attended Princeton University, and was awarded the Poe-Kazmaier Trophy, the highest award given to a Princeton football player.
 As a linebacker, he was named to First Team All-Ivy League in both his junior and senior seasons.
 Keasey finished his senior season with 127 tackles, 16 tackles for loss, 8 sacks, 4 pass-breakups, 2 interceptions and 1 fumble recovery.
 He was subsequently named a FCS second team All-American.

 Professional career

 Washington Redskins

 Keasey signed with the Washington Redskins as an undrafted rookie free agent in 2005.
 He was offered a contract after a successful mini-camp tryout at the invitation of Redskins defensive coordinator Gregg Williams.
 Williams' son, Blake, was a college teammate of Keasey.
 Keasey went on to make the initial regular season 53 man roster as a reserve linebacker.
 He later participated on the Redskins practice squad.